Skip to content

 Q: How to create a user environment?

-The idea is to install a conda or virtual environment and use that as a kernel for your notebooks.
+The idea is to install a micromamba or virtual environment and use that as a kernel for your notebooks.
 Please note the solution for cartopy

 Q: The Notebook server on the TeachingHub won't start?